-Shortly after the formation of the Preservation Foundation of Palm Beach in 1980, founding Chairman Earl E. T. Smith gave an impassioned speech to the local governing body in which he explained the unique sense of place that the organization was formed to protect:
+Shortly after the Preservation Foundation of Palm Beach was established in 1980, founding Chairman Earl E.T.
+Smith spoke passionately before the Town Council about the unique character the new organization was created to protect:

-“The Preservation Foundation believes that the physical environment of this town – the natural terrain, the town plan, the buildings, the landscape, and the island setting – makes ours the most beautiful and unique community in this country and that this environment is one of Palm Beach’s most precious resources.”
+The Preservation Foundation believes that the physical environment of this town – the natural terrain, the town plan, the buildings, the landscape, and the island setting – makes ours the most beautiful and unique community in this country and that this environment is one of Palm Beach’s most precious resources.

 Founding Chairman

-Learn more about our projects below.
+Explore our projects below.

 -